kvlrdhrs/XML_MERGE/README.md

-Certainly!
-Here's a README file for your code:

----

 # XML to XLSX Converter and Data Merger

 This Python script is designed to convert XML files to XLSX format and merge data from multiple XLSX files into a single file.